 When you think of fast-action photography, the D800E isn’t exactly the first camera that comes to mind – and with good reason.
 At a top speed of 4 frames per second and a buffer that will fill up pretty quickly with those massive 36MP files, it’s not a camera that lends itself to that kind […]

-Businesses, theaters, schools, and cooperatives all typically need professional headshots taken for their websites and a perfectly white backdrop with soft, even lighting is often requested.
-Read about how BL created their staff portraits!
+Businesses, theaters, and schools all need professional headshots taken for their websites and a perfectly white backdrop with soft, even lighting is often requested.
+Here is how I set up all of my lighting for this kind of work!

 Learn more about the EOS-DCS 3, Kodak’s very first Canon-based digital SLR–a 1.3 megapixel, no-LCD, nearly 4-pound behemoth that cost around $16,000!